-- 5.8.1 Trust Council holds that public participation should be part of the decision-making processes of all levels of government. - 5.8.2 It is the position of Trust Council that local trust committees and, where appropriate, municipalities should, in establishing their official community plans and regulatory bylaws, provide opportunities for public input. - 5.8.3 It is the position of Trust Council that the development and maintenance of healthy communities in the Trust Area through the process described in the Provincial Ministry of Health's "Healthy Communities Program" should be encouraged. - 5.8.4 Trust Council encourages government agencies, corporations, property owners, residents and visitors to use renewable sources of energy within the Trust Area. - 5.8.5 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address their community's current and projected housing requirements and long-term needs for educational, institutional, community and health related facilities and services, and cultural and recreational facilities and services.
+It is the position of Trust Council that the development and maintenance of healthy communities in the Trust Area through the process described in the Provincial Ministry of Health's "Healthy Communities Program" should be encouraged.

+- 5.8.7 Trust Council encourages government agencies, corporations, property owners, residents and visitors to use renewable sources of energy within the Trust Area. - 5.8.8 Local trust committees and, where appropriate, municipalities shall, in their official community plans and regulatory bylaws, address their community's current and projected housing requirements and long-term needs for educational, institutional, community and health related facilities and services, and cultural and recreational facilities and services.